-The Commission recognizes IIROC as a self-regulatory organization pursuant to paragraph 35(1)(b) of the Act on the terms and conditions set out in the appendix to this recognition order and the applicable provisions of the Memorandum of Understanding between the Recognizing Regulators, as amended from time to time (MOU).
+The Commission hereby continues to recognize IIROC as a self-regulatory organization pursuant to paragraph 35(1)(b) of the Act on the terms and conditions set out in Appendix A and the applicable provisions of the Memorandum of Understanding between the Recognizing Regulators, as amended from time to time (MOU).

-Dated this 26th day of May, 2008, effective this 1st day of June, 2008.
+Dated this 7th day of June 2010, effective 1st of June 2008.